Bike tours for families

 Our most-recommended family-friendly bike tour is Austria's Danube Bicycle Path.
 The route features castles, medieval towns, vineyards, cathedrals, beautiful scenery and the exciting cities of Passau and Vienna on each end.
 If you get tired, you can often roll your bike onto a train or riverboat to cut down daily distance.
 The tour can be tailored to your preferences: number of days, daily distance, and built-in rest days.
 We can also make sure that your overnight stops reflect any special interests.

 The Danube Family Tour is ideal for families.
 In addition to the benefits of the actual bike path, the tour has shorter daily distances than the usual tour, some built-in transfers by boat and train, and hotels that are especially family-friendly.
-It's available in 7-night or 9-night itineraries.

 View tours recommended for families traveling with: